Travis Kelce: 2024 season

 On April 29, 2024, Kelce signed a two-year extension with the Chiefs for a reported $34.25 million, making him the highest-paid tight end in the NFL.
 Kelce started the season slow with just eight catches for 69 yards in the team's first three games.
-In Week 4 against the Los Angeles Chargers, Kelce recorded a season-high seven receptions for 89 yards.
-During the game, Kelce became the Chiefs' leader in career receptions, surpassing Tony Gonzalez's previous record of 916 catches.
+In Week 4 against the Los Angeles Chargers, Kelce became the Chiefs' leader in career receptions, surpassing Tony Gonzalez's previous record of 916 catches.
 On December 8, Kelce reached 12,000 career receiving yards in a 19–17 win over the Los Angeles Chargers.
 He became the fastest tight end in NFL history to achieve this, doing so in 172 games.
 On Christmas Day against the Pittsburgh Steelers, Kelce achieved his 1,000th career reception and became the Chiefs' leader in receiving touchdowns, surpassing the previous record set by Tony Gonzalez of 77.
-In the 2024 season, Kelce finished with 97 receptions for 823 yards and three touchdowns.
+In the 2024 season, Kelce finished with 97 receptions for 823 yards and three touchdowns as the Chiefs went 15–2 and won the AFC West.

 In the Divisional Round against the Texans, he had seven receptions for 117 yards and a touchdown in the 23–14 win.
 In the AFC Championship, Kelce finished with two catches for 19 yards, but received a $11,255 fine for unsportsmanlike conduct.
 In Super Bowl LIX against the Philadelphia Eagles, Kelce had four catches for 39 yards; in doing so, Kelce set a new NFL record for most career Super Bowl receptions with 35, eclipsing the previous record of 33 held by Jerry Rice.
 However, the Chiefs lost to the Eagles by a score of 40–22, denying Kelce and the team a third consecutive championship.
 After Super Bowl LIX, Kelce stated that he would "take some time" and decide whether or not he would retire or continue playing football.
+He was ranked 37th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

+Kelce (left) in 2025 playing against the Washington Commanders.

 Kelce announced on February 27, 2025, that he would play in the 2025 season in his final year under contract with Kansas City.

+On October 25, 2025, in a game against the Denver Broncos, Kelce broke the franchise record for total touchdowns with his eighty-fourth overall, putting the Chiefs ahead before they lost on a last-second field goal by Wil Lutz.
+He had nine total catches for 91 yards in the game.
+He finished the 2025 season with 76 receptions for 851 yards and five touchdowns as the Chiefs finished 6–11 and missed the postseason.

+2026 season

+On March 9, 2026, Kelce agreed to a one-year contract worth $12 million with a maximum value of $15 million.
+Other teams were interested in signing Kelce, but he voiced his preference to return to the Chiefs now that the team re-hired Eric Bieniemy as offensive coordinator as well as his longtime familiarity with the franchise.
+The contract was later altered and extended to three years, worth $54.7 million.